wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = {{ version }} =
+* New: Compatible to all AMP plugin, not limited only to automattics AMP plugin

+= 1.5.7 =
 * Tweak: Remove external empty quads.css file
 * Tweak: Better wordings for ad blocker notice
 * Tweak: Make code more robust